pnp/powershell/documentation/Remove-PnPPlannerPlan.md

 ```

 ### -Identity
-Specify the name or id of the plan
+Specify the name or id of the plan.

 ```yaml
 Type: PlannerPlanPipeBind